Ophthalmoscopy is an examination of the back part of the eye (fundus), which includes the

 There are different types of ophthalmoscopy.

-Indirect ophthalmoscopy: You will either lie or sit in a semi-reclined position.
-The health care provider holds your eye open while shining a very bright light into the eye using an instrument worn on the head.
+- Indirect ophthalmoscopy.
+You will either lie or sit in a semi-reclined position.
+The provider holds your eye open while shining a very bright light into the eye using an instrument worn on the head.
 (The instrument looks like a miner's light.)
-The health care provider views the back of the eye through a hand-held lens held close to your eye.
-Some pressure may be applied to the eyeball using a small, blunt probe.
+The provider views the back of the eye through a lens held close to your eye.
+Some pressure may be applied to the eye using a small, blunt probe.
 You will be asked to look in various directions.

-The opthalmoscopy examination usually takes about 5 to 10 minutes.
+The ophthalmoscopy examination takes about 5 to 10 minutes.

 - Are allergic to any medicines

 - Are taking any medicines